 Figure 1: Samples of lines (outlines) in closed and open shapes

-As far as formatting any outline is concerned, it really doesn't matter if the selected shape is open or closed -- the process to do that is the same.
-However, there's one exception to the rule: you cannot add arrowheads to outlines around closed shapes -- that works only with open shapes.
-Learn more about Formatting Arrows (Arrowheads) in PowerPoint 2013.
+As far as formatting any outline is concerned, it really doesn't matter if the selected shape is open or closed, because the process to do that is the same.
+However, there's one exception to the rule: you cannot add arrowheads to outlines around closed shapes, because arrowheads only show in open shapes.
+Learn more about Formatting Arrows (Arrowheads) in PowerPoint 2016.

 Whenever a new shape is inserted in a PowerPoint slide, you can see that it is filled with a solid color and an outline by default.
 Follow these steps to learn about outline format options, such as the color, weight, dash, etc.: